p12tic/mobisane/README.md

 Building
 ========

-The build process is structured into two parts: building of a static library that contains third-party libraries and then building of the actual application that includes that static library.
+The build process is structured into two parts: building of a set of static libraries that contains code that is not dependent of the platform and then building actual application that includes these static libraries.

 The following tools are required to perform building: